 The other thing to note is aluminum has a low weight limit and composite bikes may not have the ability to adjust the height.
 Therefore, always select a bike that combines the best of each version.

-Step Two- Check the Height of the seat
+2- Check the Height of the seat

 Before you purchase a balance bike for your toddler, check the height of the seat.
 Is it easily adjustable?
 Can your child be able to use the bike for a long period of time?
 Wooden bikes do not have the ability to adjust the height which makes you pull down that category!